The Disease Burden of Chronic Wounds and Diabetic Foot Ulcers

 Chronic Wound Burden and Public Health Impact

-Chronic wounds, including diabetic foot ulcers (DFUs), represent a significant and growing public health challenge worldwide.
-These wounds are associated with delayed healing, frequent complications, high rates of infection, and substantial healthcare utilization.
-In patients with diabetes, non-healing wounds contribute to increased morbidity, risk of amputation, and rising direct and indirect healthcare costs.
+Chronic wounds, including diabetic foot ulcers (DFUs), represent a significant and growing public health challenge worldwide, with an estimated 18.6 million people affected worldwide.¹ These wounds are associated with delayed healing, frequent complications, high rates of infection, and substantial healthcare utilization.² In patients with diabetes, non-healing wounds contribute to increased morbidity, risk of amputation, and rising direct and indirect healthcare costs.²

-The treatment of diabetic foot ulcers is associated with substantial healthcare expenditures, including outpatient wound care visits, hospitalizations, surgical interventions, and long-term management.
-Chronic wounds often require prolonged treatment courses, repeated procedures, and intensive monitoring, contributing to significant direct medical costs as well as indirect costs related to lost productivity and reduced quality of life.
+The treatment of diabetic foot ulcers is associated with substantial healthcare expenditures, including outpatient wound care visits, hospitalizations, surgical interventions, and long-term management.⁴ Chronic wounds often require prolonged treatment courses, repeated procedures, and intensive monitoring, contributing to significant direct medical costs as well as indirect costs related to lost productivity and reduced quality of life.⁵

-Despite advances in wound care, many patients with diabetic foot ulcers fail to achieve durable wound closure with existing treatment options.
+Despite advances in wound care, many patients with diabetic foot ulcers are not being served through currently available treatments.
 The complexity of chronic wound biology and the limitations of current therapies highlight the ongoing unmet medical need.

 The Cost of Diabetes Care